 If copies of the contracts cannot be provided at the time the permit is being issued, the permitting office may accept a copy of the “Notice to Proceed” form.
 These forms should reflect the information provided in the official contract and should be provided for every contractor and subcontractor.
 If the contractor does not have a “Notice to Proceed” form a copy can be provided to them by the permitting office.
 If the contractor decides to use the “Notice to Proceed” form, the permitting office will need copies of the official contracts before Building Final will be issued.

 These rules also apply to any subcontractor who in turn has their own subcontractors working on the same project.
-They too must supply copies of all official contracts between them, acting as a General Contractor, and their subcontractors.
+They too must supply copies of all official contracts between them, acting as a General Contractors, and their subcontractors.

 This policy can be waived under the discretion of the Supervisor of Inspections & Permits Division.